Posts Tagged ‘DJ Stanzeff’

 DJ Stan Zeff

 To ease everyone off their caffeine high, DJ Stan Zeff plays Black Coffee’s “We Are One” featuring South African trumpet great Hugh Masekela.
 The time reads 2 am.
 Family faces stream through the door arriving from an earlier concert.
 Stan Zeff is primed to serve them some brew.
 Tambor Music’s debut release “Set Me Free” (Stan Zeff Vocal Mix) by Mr. Funk Daddy featuring DJ Sue sweetens the crowd.
-Black Coffee’s music partner Culoe De Song shows off his remix to South African band, Goldfish with “Call Me.”
+Black Coffee’s music partner Culoe De Song shows off his remix to the South African band, Goldfish with “Call Me.”
 At one point, a seafood chain’s LobsterFest commercial, playing on the room’s back monitors, proves more entertaining.
 Alas, DJ Stan Zeff being the professional he is places the focus back on the music with Kee Lo’s “Sad Soul.”
 The Baffa Jones’ Vocal Destruction Dub destroys the dance floor with sliced vocals bouncing against chopping chords over minimalist drums.
 The mighty O’Jays play closer with “Darlin’ Darlin’ Baby (Sweet, Tender, Love)” a 4-to-the floor number that rides into the moonlight.

 DJ Black Coffee proved why he is addictive.
 In his native South Africa the beloved DJ/producer/songwriter packs out futbol stadiums.
 The same ethos is what Black Coffee brought to Tambor with numbers far less than thousands.
 The ability to supersede great expectations of hype and glory of DJ extraordinaire showed uncanny.
 These are the ingredients of a true DJ.
 No froth.
 All substance.
 Much like the Kaldi Legend, when you taste the potent brew of Black Coffee there is no sleeping tonight.